-Timing the implementation of these strategies is always challenging and, though the rewards can be gratifying, patience is often required.
-The nature of markets means it can take some time for inappropriately valued regions, industry sectors or individual stocks to become more widely recognised and to revert to prices close to their inherent values.
+Timing the implementation of these strategies however is challenging and, though the rewards can be gratifying, patience is often required.
+The nature of markets means it can take time for inappropriately valued geographical regions, industry sectors or individual stocks to become more widely recognised and for prices to revert closer to their inherent values.

-In respect of the year ended 30 June 2021, the Directors of Platinum Asia Investments Limited (the "Company") submit the following report prepared in accordance with a resolution of the Directors.
+In respect of the year ended 30 June 2021, the Directors of Platinum Capital Limited (the "Company") submit the following report prepared in accordance with a resolution of the Directors.